What I Wish I’d Known About Concussions

 - BE YOUR OWN BEST ADVOCATE!
 Don’t blindly accept what you are being told – research best practices.
 Research on brain injury treatment has shown some dramatic changes in thinking in the past few years.
 Doctors once thought that you could do nothing to regenerate brain cells (you can), you won’t be able to rewire your brain (you can), and that brain injury cannot be treated past a certain point (they can.)
 Make sure your doctor is working with the most up-to-date treatment and research and not still treating like we are living in the 1950s.

 - Keep records of everything your doctors and therapists do all in place.

 Here is a list of the types of doctors and/or specialists you will most likely see.

-- Neuropsychologist – yes there are psychological issues (including anxiety and depression) which can accompany concussions.
+- Neuropsychologist – yes, there are psychological issues (including anxiety and depression) that can accompany concussions.

 - ENT-Ear, Nose and Throat specialist

 - Physical therapist

 - Vestibular therapist

 - Purveyors of alternative medicine – acupuncturist, cranial-sacral chiropractor, herbalist